sara-nl/griddocs/source/Pages/Advanced/storage_clients/fts.rst

 at a time.
 It evaluates any symptoms of saturation and decreases the number of parallel transfers when there is an increase of recoverable errors, or the throughput worsens.

-FTS has a REST API and supports several transfer protocols, such as: GridFTP, SRM, Webdav/HTTPS, xroot.
+FTS has a REST API and supports several transfer protocols, such as: GridFTP, Webdav/HTTPS, xroot.
 It also supports several clients, such as: standard clients (e.g. curl), Python bindings, FTS CLI.